Loft conversion FAQ

 How long will it take to get planning permission if I need it?

-Yes.
-Building Regulations are different to planning permission, as building Regulations set the standard for the design, construction and health and safety aspects for any building project.
+They will do because Building Regulations are totally different to getting planning permission, as building Regulations set the standard for the design, construction and health and safety aspects for all building projects.

-We will ensure that all plans are submitted on your behalf and you get issued with a certificate on the completion of work.
+We are here to ensure that all plans are submitted on your behalf and you get issued with a certificate on the completion of work.
 Further details can be found on the government’s Planning Portal website.

 Do any other permits or regulations apply?